FAQ

 Execution speed isn't a priority for Pyro — if you need fast code, you should use a compiled language.

-That said, Pyro is highly optimizable so, in theory, future versions could run at least an order of magnitude faster, but for now this is a theoretical possibility.
+That said, Pyro is designed to be highly optimizable so, in theory, future versions could run at least an order of magnitude faster, but for now this is a theoretical possibility.

 Is Pyro embeddable?